dqrobotics/dqrobotics.github.io/index.md

 # How to cite

-If you use DQ Robotics in your research, please cite the [DQ Robotics introductory paper](https://arxiv.org/abs/1910.11612).
+If you use DQ Robotics in your research, please cite the [DQ Robotics introductory paper (IEEE Robotics and Automation Magazine)](https://ieeexplore.ieee.org/document/9136790).
+You can also look at the [ArXiv version](https://arxiv.org/abs/1910.11612).

 ```bibtex
 @article{Adorno-Marinho2020,